agiliq/django-orm-cookbook/docs/one_to_one.rst

     >>> u2.delete()

-Will also delete the related record of UserParent.
+Will also delete the related record of :code:`UserParent`.